Roseinfire/FrameBlock/README.md

 Don't worry, you can report the problem if it is worth so.
 # Contribution
 FrameBlock is `documented` and completely open source. <br>
-Everyone can fork the project, comment on the project and contribute to the project.
+Everyone can fork the repository, comment on the project and contribute to the project.
 # Support
 Well, FrameBlock is free, but how can we know how many people like the project? <br>
 Let us know your opinion and `give` the project a `star`, if you like our work.